 The Bougainvillea belongs to the Nyctaginaceae.
-This is the family of the Nachtschone-like.
-The Bougainvillea originates from the South American highlands, where he was discovered by the French admiral Louis Antoine de Bougainville (1729-1811) in the second half of the 18th century and brought to Europe.
-In the meantime hundreds of species and varieties are known.
-New varieties are now also added by crossings.
+This is the family of the Night Beauty-like.
+The Bougainvillea originates from the South American highlands, where it was discovered and brought to Europe by the French admiral Louis Antoine de Bougainville (1729-1811) in the second half of the 18th century.
+Hundreds of species and varieties are now known.
+Even now, new varieties are added through crossings.
 The actual beautiful colors of the Bougainvillea do not come from the flowers (because the flowers themselves are small and inconspicuous), but from the beautifully colored bracts.

-If you buy a Bougainvillea in the spring, it is not wise to repot it immediately, which often gives problems to the roots.
+If you buy a Bougainvillea in the spring, it is not wise to repot it immediately, this often causes problems for the roots.

 The ideal place for a Bougainvillea is a sunny, reasonably sheltered place on your terrace or balcony.
-It is advisable to use the Bougainvillea at night during the night.
+It is advisable to put the Bougainvillea inside during the night during night frost.

-A Bougainvillea that is outside takes up water depending on the weather conditions, especially in sunny weather daily monitoring of water needs.
-If you keep the plant a little drier, it will bloom more abundantly.
-Make sure that excess water can always get out of the pot, a Bougainvillea hates "wet feet".
+A Bougainvillea that is outside takes up water depending on the weather conditions, especially in sunny weather, daily monitoring of water needs is necessary.
+If you keep the plant drier, it will flower more profusely.
+Make sure that excess water can always leave the pot, a Bougainvillea hates "wet feet".

-In addition to water, the Bougainvillea also needs food once every 14 days is sufficient, you can use slowly released fertilizers available at your garden center.
+In addition to water, the Bougainvillea also needs food.
+Once every 14 days is sufficient, you can use slow-release fertilizers available at your garden center.

-The Bougainvillea is not very susceptible to harmful insects, sometimes it is possible to attack green or black aphids.
-Control is possible through soap spirits: you take 20ml. liquid soap + 10ml. spirit in 1 liter of water, spray the plant every 5 days until there is nothing to see from the louse.
-Another possibility is to guess at your garden center.
+The Bougainvillea is not very sensitive to harmful insects, sometimes an infestation of green or black aphids is possible.
+Combating is possible by soap spirit: you take 20ml. liquid soap + 10ml. spirits in 1 liter of water, spray the plant every 5 days until the louse is no longer visible.
+Another option is to go to your garden center to guess.

 Growth in spring - summer - autumn and winter

 Overwintering your Bougainvillea is possible at 5-10gr C in a light place.
 Make sure the roots are not wet, but also not too dry.
-In the winter months the plant can lose its leaf, this is normal, it is now also the time to prune the plant in the desired model.
-Repotting to a possibly. larger pot is now also possible.
+In the winter months the plant can lose its leaves, this is normal, now is also the time to prune the plant into the desired model.
+Repotting to a possible larger pot is now also possible.

 Keep in mind that in the second year the Bougainvillea blooms later.
-This can be somewhat influenced by growing a drier and providing sufficient nutrition.
+This can be influenced somewhat by growing a little drier and giving it enough nutrition.